guisehn/guisehn.com/src/content/blog/precisely-typed-react-components-graphql.md

 This works, but it creates two issues:

-1. When testing or mocking, you need to provide all fields of `Product` - even the ones the component doesn't use.
+1. The page that renders the component often queries selecting only a subset of fields of `Product`.
+Once you pass the product to your component, there will be a type mismatch because the component expects all fields, so you’re forced to cast with `as Product`.
+This loses type safety: if you forgot to select a field that the component needs, TypeScript won't catch it.

-2. In real queries, the page often selects only some fields of `Product`.
-That creates a type mismatch, so you’re forced to cast with `as Product`, losing type safety.
+2. When testing or mocking, you need to provide all fields of `Product` - even the ones the component doesn't use.

 What we really want is for each component to declare its own data contract.